 Collegiate Sports Yorkdale.

 By far the best job I ever had was when I worked at Collegiate Sports.
-When I say the best job, I mean the job I enjoyed the most and not the job I earned the most.
-In fact Collegiate Sports would probably be my worst job, if you consider the hours I worked based on the money I was paid.
+When I say it was the best job, I mean it was the job I enjoyed the most and not the job I earned the most.
+In fact Collegiate Sports would probably be my worst job if you consider how many hours I worked and the money I was paid.

 Remember, it is not always about the money.

 Collegiate Sports was located in the Yorkdale Shopping Mall.
 The Yorkdale Shopping Mall opened in 1963; at the time it was the biggest indoor, climate controlled shopping centre in the world.
-Having moved into the Lawrence Heights neighborhood back in the summer of ‘69, Yorkdale was just a mere fifteen minute walk from our apartment.
-We shopped every week at the Dominion store in Yorkdale and it was my job to pull our small bundle buggy crammed full of groceries the half mile home.
-Everything was bagged in sturdy brown paper bags all with the big blue Dominion logo on every bag.
+Having moved into the Lawrence Heights neighborhood in the summer of ‘69, Yorkdale was just a mere fifteen minute walk from our apartment.
+We shopped every week at the Dominion store and it was my job to pull our small bundle buggy crammed full with our groceries the half mile home.
+All our groceries were bagged in sturdy brown paper bags with the big blue Dominion logo on every bag.

 I spent a lot of time at the Yorkdale Mall back when Collegiate Sports first opened in 1977 and it would be a safe bet to say I made weekly visits to the store.
-Collegiate was by far the best sports store around and they sold everything from darts to downhill skis and from bags of tube socks to downriggers.
+Collegiate was by far the best sports store around and they sold everything from dart boards to downriggers and bags of tube socks to golf bags

 They had it all.

 My first purchase I can remember was a blue Cooper leather baseball glove just after the store opened.
 I remember the overpowering new leather smell permeating my bedroom closet for many weeks thereafter.
-For the most part, I would visit Collegiate and just make a mental list of what my future purchases would someday be.
+For the most part I would visit Collegiate and just make a mental list of what my future purchases would someday be if I had the money.

 It was a rather large and expensive list.